MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 Tailor the experience based on the device the user is using.
 If they are using a standalone speaker device, rely on speech to convey the message to the user.
 If they have a screen, share a quick summary using voice and add additional information in the card.
 This example shows one way to present information to a user who is shopping for a gift.

-#### Speaker-only device:
+#### Speaker-only device

-  - **Cortana**: The Contoso shirt is a custom-made shirt available in three colors: red, blue, and orange.
+> **Cortana**: The Contoso shirt is a custom-made shirt available in three colors: red, blue, and orange.
 Sizes include small, medium, and large.
 It retails for thirty dollars.

-#### Device with screen:
+#### Device with screen

-  - **Cortana**: The Contoso shirt is a custom-made shirt that retails for thirty dollars.
+> **Cortana**: The Contoso shirt is a custom-made shirt that retails for thirty dollars.
-  - **Card**: Show an image and additional details such as sizes/dimensions and color options.
+> **Card**: Show an image and additional details such as sizes/dimensions and color options.

 The Bot Framework's Hero card is a good option for this case.
 If presenting several options to the user, a carousel of Hero cards works well.